 In order to establish the UPC, 13 countries needed to ratify the UPC Agreement, including France, Italy and Germany.
 Proceedings before the Constitutional Court in Germany were resolved last year in favour of the UPC.
-As ratification by Germany will automatically trigger the entry into existence of the UPC on the first day of the fourth month thereafter, Germany decided to delay ratification until a time at which the court could be operational.
-In order to reach that point, however, as mentioned above, 13 countries first had to ratify the Provisional Application Protocol (PAP), allowing the establishment of committees (such as the advisory and administrative committee, responsible for appointing judges).
-On 19 January 2022, Austria became the thirteenth country to ratify the PAP, which is now in force.
-Various questions related to IT (the UPC system will, in principle, be paperless), remuneration and other conditions for judges and staff, such as the registrar, still need to be resolved.
-This is expected to take another six to eight months, after which a so-called sunrise period of three months will start to run during which patent holders can opt their European patents out of UPC jurisdiction, if they wish to do so.
+Ratification by Germany on 17 February 2023 automatically triggered the entry into existence of the UPC on 1st June 2023 and the start of the so-called sunrise period of three months during which patent holders can opt their European patents out of UPC jurisdiction, if they wish do to so.
+In order to reach that point, however, as mentioned above, 13 countries first had to ratify the Provisional Application Protocol (PAP), allowing the establishment of committees (such as the advisory and administrative committee, responsible for among others appointing judges).
+Various tasks related among others to IT (the UPC system will, in principle, be paperless), remuneration or selection of judges and staff, such as the registrar, have been undertaken during this provisional application phase.

 Five things you need to know